Product School

 Carlos González De Villaumbrosia

-Product Leadership Definition: What is Product Leadership?
+Product Leadership Definition: What Is Product Leadership?

 Product leadership is the process of guiding an organization in the creation, development, launch, and management of a product.
 It involves setting a clear Product Vision, defining the Product Strategy to achieve that vision, and leading the team through the execution of the product strategy.